-The aim of this game is let the player learn and practice saying vocabulary items; images are shown and then the word must be spoken.
-If you do not know the word, you can click on the audio button to hear it and then say it afterwards with items repeated numerous times.
-It is hoped that by doing this, the player can slowly become able to say all the words correctly.
-The learning mechanism here is quite clear, you review the words you already know and then gradually learn and practice the ones you do not know.
-You learn the ones you do not know by listening and repeating what you hear from clicking on the audio button.
+It is hoped that by using this game the player can slowly become able to say all the words correctly.
+The learning mechanism here is quite clear - you review the words you already know and then gradually learn and practice the ones you do not know.
+You learn the ones you do not know by listening and repeating what you hear.
 This is quite similar to the process of using flash cards in a real classroom.
-With flash cards, the usage is typically to use them to communicate meaning and elicit the spoken forms, with monitoring, assistance and feedback provided by the teacher.
+Flash cards are typically used to communicate meaning and elicit the spoken forms of vocab items.
+Teachers will show the cards and then monitor and provide feedback.
 The game is pretty much trying to emulate this process in an on line format.

-Just to be clear, the aim of this game is not to practice pronunciation.
-No grading of pronunciation is measured or evaluated.
-Rather it just a case of whether the user can remember the word and then say it well enough for the server to recognise it.
+Just to be clear, the aim of this game is not to practice pronunciation; no grading of pronunciation is measured or evaluated.
+Rather, it just a case of whether the user can remember the word and then say it well enough for the server to recognize it.
 The way that the speech recognition works is that it returns the word that it most closely matches what it thinks the person is saying.